buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Until the spell ends, you control any free water inside the chosen area up to a 30-meter cube.
 When you cast this spell, you can choose any of the following effects.
 As an Action on your turn, you can repeat the same effect or choose a different one.

 - *Flood*.
 You cause the water level of all standing water in the area to rise by up to 6 meters.
 If the area includes a shore, the water flows onto dry land.
 If you choose an area in a large body of water, you instead create a 6-meter-tall wave that travels from one side of the area to the other and then crashes down.
-Any Huge or smaller vehicles in the wave's path are carried with it to the other side.
+Any Huge or smaller vehicles in the wave' \*\*s path are carried with it to the other side.
 Any Huge or smaller vehicles struck by the wave have a 25 percent chance of capsizing.

 The water level remains elevated until the spell ends or you choose a different effect.
 If this effect produced a wave, the wave repeats on the start of your next turn while the flood effect lasts.

 - *Parting the Waters*.
 You cause water in the area to move aside to create a passage.
 The passage extends across the spell area, and the separated water forms a wall on either side.
 The passage remains until the spell ends or until you choose a different effect.
 The water will then slowly fill the passage over the course of the next round, until it reaches its normal level.

 - *Redirect Flow*.
 You cause flowing water in the area to move in a direction of your choice, even if the water has to flow over obstacles, up walls, or in other unlikely directions.
-The water in the area moves as you direct it, but once it moves beyond the spell's area, it resumes its flow based on the terrain conditions.
+The water in the area moves as you direct it, but once it moves beyond the spell' \*\*s area, it resumes its flow based on the terrain conditions.
 The water continues to move in the direction you chose until the spell ends or you choose a different effect.

 - *Whirlpool*.
 This effect requires a body of water at least 15 feet square and 7 feet deep.
 You cause a whirlpool to form in the center of the area.
 The whirlpool forms a vortex that is 1 foot wide at the base, up to 15 feet wide at the top, and 7 feet tall.
 Any creature or object in the water and within 7 feet of the vortex is pulled 3 feet toward it.
-A creature can swim away from the vortex by making a Swim check against the spell's Saving Throw DC.
+A creature can swim away from the vortex by making a Swim check against the spell' \*\*s Saving Throw DC.

 When a creature enters the vortex for the first time on a round or starts its turn there, it must make a Fortitude Saving Throw.
 On a failed save, the creature takes 2d8 bludgeoning damage and is caught in the vortex until the spell ends.
-On a successful save, the creature takes half damage, and isn't caught in the vortex.
+On a successful save, the creature takes half damage, and isn' \*\*t caught in the vortex.
 A creature caught in the vortex can use 3 Actions to try to swim away from the vortex as described above, but has -4 to its Swim checks to do so.
 The first time each round an object enters the vortex, the object takes 2d8 bludgeoning damage; this damage occurs each round the object remains in the vortex.

 ### Control Weather